 Personally identifying information is information that can identify you, or that could be used in combination with other available data to identify you, such as your name, address, and date of birth.
 Personally identifying information does not include anonymized, aggregate, or statistical information.
-Based on your relationship with us or the Products you use, you may be asked to provide, or ACT may receive, certain personally identifying information as described below.
-Certain information is requested but not mandatory, and ACT will indicate which information is mandatory.
-If you do not provide mandatory personally identifying information, such as name, gender, address and date of birth, you may not be able to complete online transactions or use, access or benefit from certain ACT Products.
+In connection with registration for or use of ACT's Products, and based on your relationship with us, you may be asked to provide, or ACT may receive from others, certain personally identifying information as described below.
+In connection with collecting this information, ACT will indicate which information is mandatory personally identifying information, such as name, address and date of birth, you may not be able to use, access or benefit from ACT's Products.